-Covid-19 coronavirus lockdown: Mike Hosking - panic buying and general stupidity lets NZ down
+Covid-19 coronavirus lockdown: Mike Hosking - panic-buying and general stupidity lets NZ down

 Short of a vaccine, a lockdown was all we could do, so thank God we got there.

 Much more reassuring has been the Government's economic response.
 They have performed poorly health-wise, but not so economically.
-With the odd exception like the Pike River call, Māori call, and benefit call.
+With the odd exception like the Pike River call, Māori call and benefit call.
 The obvious extensions were made yesterday.
 All businesses big and small now have some sort of cover, or help.

 The banks are playing their role, helped by the Government and their balance sheet, and the Reserve Bank.